Layakk/lk_shell_libraries/README.md

 # lk_shell_libraries
-Conjunto de librerías bash para su uso en la programación de shell scripts.
-La versión actual incluye las siguientes librerías:
+Set of shell scripting libraries.
+Current version includes the following libraries:

-* lk_option_parser.sh: librería para la gestión de argumentos en shell scripts al estilo de C o python.
+* lk_option_parser.sh: library to handle options in your shell script command line with C or python coding style.
-* lk_math.sh: conjunto de funciones matemáticas (en construcción)
+* lk_math.sh: set of mathematical functions (under construction)
-* lk_net.sh: una serie de utilidades relacionadas con tareas de red (en construcción)
+* lk_net.sh: some functions to help with network tasks (under construction)